Park Guell is extremely popular and receives more than ten million tourists every year.

 Recommended routes at Park Guell

-Park Guell has three entrances.
+Park Guell entrances

 Whichever entrance you get in from, your objective should be to not miss any of the highlights within Park Guell Monumental Zone.

 Identify the appropriate route map, take a print out and take it along when you visit Park Guell.
 Or better still bookmark this page.

 To help you understand the Park Guell maps better, here is the key: